AR2202/Colourful/Documentation.md

 `evalFile examples/andExample.colour`

 The file contains a text consisting mostly of comments which explains what is going on in the program.

+### Exceptions/Errors

+While a Colourful program as such should never throw errors or crash (although it may never halt), the compiler cli *will* throw errors or crash under certain circumstances.
+A few examples are:
+* trying to transpile or evaluate a file that doesn't exist
+* entering an invalid command
+* not providing the correct number of arguments required by the command
+* not properly terminating a string